Jucesr/i3-client/README.md

     * Button to select another estimate
     * Button to show model.
   * Add Viewer component to render a 3D model.

+## V0.4
+Date: Nov 12, 2018
+  * Add actions and reducer to handle user interface options.
+    * Actions to show/hide estimate model.
+    * Actions to show/hide estimate details.
+  * Add funcionality to add a new EI.

 ## Glossary